gwoodhouse/BottomNavigation/README.md

 ## Thanks

-Thanks go to Adam McNeilly for his sample applications - View his work other contribution to the open source community here: <a href="http://adammcneilly.com/100days/">http://adammcneilly.com/100days/</a>
+Thanks go to Adam McNeilly for his sample applications - View his other contributions to the open source community here: <a href="http://adammcneilly.com/100days/">http://adammcneilly.com/100days/</a>

 ## License